GenieFramework/Genie.jl/README.md

 }
 ```

+Using the `JSONAPI.builder()` is not a requirement - `Render.json()` accepts a Dictionary as it's argument, so your views can simply return that.

 ## Controllers
 Controllers in Genie are just plain Julia modules.
 Their role is to orchestrate the exchange of data between models and the views.